Skip to content

 Managers at all levels have a particular responsibility for ensuring that their own and their subordinates’ conduct is in compliance with the regulations.
 Line managers are responsible for making the ethical rules known, and for ensuring that employees act in accordance with them.

-HR has overall responsibility for administering the ethical rules, including following up the gift register and the ethics mailbox.
-HR must assist the management by taking steps to ensure that all employees are informed about what the ethical rules mean in their day-to-day work.
-Furthermore, HR shall notify relevant second and third-line functions of matters that are relevant to the performance of their duties, and any violations of ethical rules shall be reported in accordance with the Policy for handling of operational incidents.
+People has overall responsibility for administering the ethical rules, including following up the gift register and the ethics mailbox.
+People must assist the management by taking steps to ensure that all employees are informed about what the ethical rules mean in their day-to-day work.
+Furthermore, People shall notify relevant second and third-line functions of matters that are relevant to the performance of their duties, and any violations of ethical rules shall be reported in accordance with the Policy for handling of operational incidents.

 (N.B.
 Throughout this document the third person plural (they, them, their) is also used to denote the gender specific third person singular (he, him, his and she, her, hers)).